 Key components of a diaper cream authorization form

-To be effective, your diaper cream authorization form needs to be clear, comprehensive, and easy for families to complete.
+To be effective, a diaper cream authorization form must include the child's identifying information, family contact details, specific product instructions, known allergies, and a legal signature.
 A well-designed form ensures you have all the necessary information to act safely and confidently.

 Include the following sections on your form: